Climate glossary: Cutting through the COP26 jargon | DW | 29.10.2021

 A climate mitigation pathway consistent with limiting warming to 1.5 degrees Celsius (2.7 Fahrenheit) above pre-industrial levels by 2100.
 Climate scientists regard this temperature rise as the best-case warming scenario.
 Not just energy and transport, but economic growth, technological developments and lifestyle are factored into pathways consistent with 1.5 C of warming.

-Human activity has had such an impact on the climate and the environment that it has led to a new geological epoch: the Anthropocene.
+Human activity has had such an impact on the climate and the environment that it has led to the naming of a new geological epoch: the Anthropocene.
 The mid-20th century is regarded as the moment that human activities transformed the Earth system, especially through rapidly increasing carbon dioxide (CO2) emissions.

 The amount of greenhouse gas emissions humanity can emit this century and still keep temperature rise to 1.5 degrees.
 Carbon budgets also relate to the emission limit — and associated carbon credits or permits — set as part of a cap and trade scheme.
 Entities need to surrender permits equal to their emissions.
 When they break their budget, they need to splash out for more credits.